pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

       `universal2` wheels on x86-64 and testing only the x86-64 part of those wheels.

-iOS has an additional complication of requiring support for mutiple *ABIs* in addition to multiple CPU architectures.
+iOS has an additional complication of requiring support for multiple *ABIs* in addition to multiple CPU architectures.
 The ABI for the iOS simulator and physical iOS devices are different; however, ARM64 is a supported CPU architecture for both.
 As a result, it is not possible to produce a single fat